department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/cold-war-era.md

 <li class="process-step list-two">

 Ask your local VA environmental health coordinator about getting a free Ionizing Radiation Registry health exam.
-[Learn more about the exam](https://www.publichealth.va.gov/exposures/radiation/benefits/registry-exam.asp).
+[Learn more about the Ionizing Radiation Registry health exam](https://www.publichealth.va.gov/exposures/radiation/benefits/registry-exam.asp).

 </li>

 <li class="process-step list-three">

 Find out if you can get disability compensation (monthly payments) and other benefits if you have an illness or injury caused—or made worse—by your active-duty service.
-[See if you qualify for disability benefits due to contact with toxic chemicals or other hazardous materials](/disability-benefits/conditions/exposure-to-hazardous-materials/).
+[See if you qualify for disability benefits due to contact with hazardous materials](/disability-benefits/conditions/exposure-to-hazardous-materials/).

 </li>
 </ol>